Kioni Bay

-Kioni Bay is positioned in the northeast of the Greek island of Ithaca, around the bay from the village of Kioni.
-Kioni village has remained relatively unspoiled by major tourist development.
+Kioni Bay is positioned in the northeast of the Greek island of Ithaca, near Kioni village.

+It has remained relatively unspoiled by major tourist development.
 The village has been characterised as a 'traditional settlement' and therefore strict planning rules apply.
 Kioni Bay is a popular destinations for sailing boats.

 Geography

-The Kioni Bay is situated east of the village of Kioni.
+The Kioni Bay is situated on the northeastern shore of the island of Ithaca.

+It is east of the village of Kioni.
 Kioni is linked with a road going westward to Frikes and the rest of the island.
 The Nirito mountains dominates the southwest.